braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/whatsapp_campaign/user_retargeting.md

 ![][4]

 ### Filter by engagement
-Retarget users who have, or have not, read a WhatsApp campaign or canvas step.
+Retarget users who have, or have not, read a WhatsApp campaign or Canvas step.

 **Retarget users who have opened/read a specific WhatsApp Campaign**
 1. Create a segment using the **Clicked/Opened Campaign** filter.